dominicplouffe/HorseRacingPrediction/README.md

 ---
 ## The algorithm

 The model that we'll be creating will be using is a [Support Vector Maching regression](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) algorithm to train and predict results.
 Regression algorithm are nice for horse racing predictions.
-We use historical race data to create a set of features (which are listed below).
+I used historical race data to create a set of features (which are listed below).
 Features are a list of attributes (like which post the horse starts, the winning percentage of the horse, how good the driver is, etc..) that define the characteristics of a horse for a particular race.
 Using these features, you teach the algorithm the types of attributes a winning horse needs to have.

 When it comes to predictions, the algorithm can then estimate the position a horse will come in based on the same type of feature set.

 ## The Goal
 The goal the algorithm will try to answer is: How many times can I predict the winner of a horse race?
 A secondary goal is: How much money will I win or lose if I were to wager using the predictions made by the algorithm?